Enterprise Password Management: 7 Best Practices to Protect Your Data

 Security and user productivity will improve when you implement robust and user-friendly password recovery and reset procedures.
 Key components of a comprehensive procedure include:

 Multiple verification factors.
 Sending one-time passwords (OTPs) or verification codes to registered email addresses or mobile phones or using OTPs generated by MFA app should be used to ensure that the request is from a legitimate person.
 If an OTP is not feasible, you may also query users for specific information known only to them, such as personal identification details or transaction history, so that you don’t inadvertently give away access to an unauthorized person.
+However, publicly available information, such as pet names, places of birth, and maiden names, should not be used to verify identity.

 Self-service options.
 Password resets cost $70 for each reset attempt.
 While that number baffles the mind, the number doesn't seem as incredible when you consider the costs associated with both the help desk agent and the employee’s time and the opportunity costs associated with the employee not working.
 To combat these costs, provide self-service portals where users can initiate password resets by verifying their identity through predefined methods.
 Provide step-by-step guidance to guide users by leveraging automated workflows.